Super Bowl XLIII: Pregame

 Journey and the Bethune-Cookman University Marching Wildcats performed during the pre-game show, while Jennifer Hudson sang "The Star-Spangled Banner" (arranged by Chris Walden) in her first public appearance since the murder of her nephew, brother and mother.
 Hudson became the second consecutive alumna from the American Idol television series to perform the national anthem at a Super Bowl (Jordin Sparks sang the anthem at Super Bowl XLII).
 The national anthem was translated into American Sign Language by Kristen Santos.
-Following the anthem, the United States Air Force Thunderbirds performed a fly-over.
+Following the anthem, the United States Air Force Thunderbirds performed a fly-over in their custom painted F-16C Fighting Falcons.
 John Legend performed a short concert several hours before the game, while Faith Hill performed "America the Beautiful" prior to Hudson's performance of the national anthem.
 Hill also performed in NBC's opening prior to the game.
 Also, the crew of US Airways Flight 1549 were recognized on field for their actions.

 The NFL saluted four decades of champions during the coin toss ceremony and the Vince Lombardi Trophy presentation.
 The coin toss featured Roger Craig (Super Bowl XXIII, 1989), John Elway (Super Bowl XXXIII, 1999), and Lynn Swann (Super Bowl XIII, 1979).
 Craig followed the previous year's participants and fellow San Francisco 49ers Craig Walsh (son of Bill Walsh), Ronnie Lott, Jerry Rice, and Steve Young.
 General David Petraeus performed the actual coin toss.
 The Steelers called tails, but it landed on heads, so the Cardinals won the toss.
 Arizona deferred their choice to the second half, and the Steelers chose to receive, making it the first time in Super Bowl history that the coin toss winner kicked off to start the game.
 (The NFL had just changed the rule before the start of the season allowing the team that wins the coin toss to defer the choice to the second half, similar to that in college football and Canadian football.)
 By winning the toss, the Arizona Cardinals were the twelfth consecutive coin toss winner from the NFC, dating back to Super Bowl XXXII.
 Joe Namath (Super Bowl III, 1969) participated in the Vince Lombardi Trophy presentation and he previously participated in the coin toss in Super Bowl XXVIII.
 Namath, a native of Beaver Falls, Pennsylvania, ultimately handed the trophy to his hometown team.